Adhalianna/wit/docs/paper/paper.typ

   crates - cargo's dependency units. @fig_tech_stack present's a stack-like representation of technologies utilised by the server and client executables.

-  The source code does not reference libgit2 -
-  "pure C implementation of the Git core methods"
+  #figure(image("img/implementation-components.svg", height: 70%),

-  #figure(image("img/implementation-components.svg"), caption: [
+    caption: [
     The technology stack of implemented solution.
   ]) <fig_tech_stack>

+  The source code does not reference libgit2 -
+  "pure C implementation of the Git core methods" - directly but instead it relies on a wrapper crate named git2.

   == Communication Protocols